 From the towering skyscrapers of bustling metropolises to the serene layout of a neighborhood park, effective site analysis serves as the bedrock upon which sustainable and functional designs are built.

 …and once you’ve collected all of the information from your site visit as highlighted here, along with the findings from your desktop study, it’s time to take the next site analysis steps and use them to influence and drive the concept development of your architectural project.

 Using your site analysis the site should now become the generator for your projects conceptual development and should be used to shape and evolve your architectural design decisions throughout the process.

-As covered here in our what to do on a site visit section, in terms of the site itself you should evaluate your analysis on:
+As covered in previous articles, in terms of the site itself you should evaluate your analysis on:

 - Site boundary conditions

 - Look at the extent of the boundary and what forms it (vegetation, fencing, buildings etc).